ti-community-infra/tichi/docs/en/components/tide.md

         {{ .Body }}
 ```

-We can define the commit message template for the entire org repos or for a single repo, e.g. for the above configuration, the contents of the `title` and `body` configurations will be processed by go [text template](https://pkg.go.dev/text/template ) will be processed by go [text template](https://pkg.go.dev/k8s.io/test-infra/prow/tide#PullRequest) and populated with data related to [Pull Request](https://pkg.go.dev/k8s.io/test-infra/prow/tide#PullRequest) to generate the final commit message.
+We can define the commit message template for the entire org repos or a single repo, e.g. for the above configuration, the contents of the `title` and `body` configurations will be processed by go [text template](https://pkg.go.dev/text/template ) will be processed by go [text template](https://pkg.go.dev/k8s.io/test-infra/prow/tide#PullRequest) and populated with data related to [Pull Request](https://pkg.go.dev/k8s.io/test-infra/prow/tide#PullRequest) to generate the final commit message.

 If the `title` or `body` configuration is empty, GitHub will use the default commit message when merging the PR (e.g., [merge-message-for-a-squash-merge](https://docs.github.com/en/pull- requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#merge-message-for-a squash-merge) ) as the title and body of the commit message.
 If you wish to fill in an empty commit message body, you can set the `body` configuration to the empty string `" "`.